Bill Mazeroski's 1960 World Series home run: Background

-The New York Yankees headed into the World Series with a 15-game winning streak, the 8th longest streak in the American League this century, after Dale Long's two-run 9th-inning home run gives them an 8–7 win over the Boston Red Sox.
+The New York Yankees headed into the World Series with a 15-game winning streak, the 8th longest streak in the American League this century, after Dale Long's two-run 9th-inning home run gave them an 8–7 win over the Boston Red Sox.
 The 193 home runs are an AL season record, three better than the 1956 Yankees.
 RBI leader Roger Maris drove in three runs, but fell one home run short of Mickey Mantle's league-high 40.

 The 1960 Yankees won the AL pennant for the 10th time in 12 years under Casey Stengel, and outscored the Pirates 55–27 in the seven World Series games.